Logo

-I’m getting ready to leave Fargo for another year and head home after a long but great week of learning and networking.
-For those that may have missed my earlier posts, here are the 3 posts I wrote after each day of the Dynamics GP Tech conference:
+I'm getting ready to leave Fargo for another year and head home after a long but great week of learning and networking.
+For those who may have missed my earlier posts, here are the 3 posts I wrote after each day of the Dynamics GP Tech conference:

-Today, my flight isn’t until late in the afternoon so I’m just hanging around the hotel and catching up on things like this (blogging) as well as getting my notes in OneNote updated for what I learned this week, filling in gaps etc. I decided not to wander too far today, but I did plenty of that this week, getting in over 86,000 steps in 8 days (not including what I’ll get in the rest of today)!
-The funny part is that isn’t even a record for me.
-In Tampa at GPUG Summit 2016 I got in over 100K steps in 7 days.
+Today, my flight isn't until late in the afternoon so I'm just hanging around the hotel and catching up on things like this (blogging) as well as getting my notes in OneNote updated for what I learned this week, filling in gaps etc. I decided not to wander too far today, but I did plenty of that this week, getting in over 86,000 steps in 8 days (not including what I'll get in the rest of today)!
+The funny part is that isn't even a record for me.
+In Tampa, at GPUG Summit 2016, I got in over 100K steps in 7 days.
 Boy, my feet were tired by the end of that week!

 Pennies for Taylor promotion(s)

 I wrote a piece about who Taylor is on Monday on the Day 1 GP Tech conference recap.
-Taylor is Shawn & Jennifer Dorward’s son.
-Shawn’s one of our fellow Dynamics GP MVPs, active blogger in our community as well as a GPUG All-Star, and an all-around awesome guy.
-From what I’ve followed in reading his posts and watching his videos every day around Taylor’s drowning accident, I can see that his entire family is awesome.
-It’s incredible the amount of love and support they’ve shown, the positivity they’ve expressed in a situation where the unthinkable happened to one of their kids.
+Taylor is Shawn & Jennifer Dorward's son.
+Shawn's one of our fellow Dynamics GP MVPs, an active blogger in our community as well as a GPUG All-Star, and an all-around awesome guy.
+From what I've followed in reading his posts and watching his videos every day around Taylor's drowning accident, I can see that his entire family is awesome.
+It's incredible the amount of love and support they've shown, the positivity they've expressed in a situation where the unthinkable happened to one of their kids.
 Many others would be nowhere near as positive about what has happened.

 Taylor drowned on July 4th and his friends and EMT saved his life.
 His journey back is nothing short of incredible considering the initial expectations and level of brain damage the doctors believed had occurred.
-He is still mostly without vision, although when you see the updates, there are bits around that where there are glimpses of hope pieces are coming back.
+He is still mostly without vision, although in the updates, there are bits around that where there are glimpses of hope pieces are coming back.
 He is still missing some memory.
-One example Shawn told us this week is they got a dog a couple of months ago and Taylor doesn’t remember having a dog yet.
+One example Shawn told us this week is they got a dog a couple of months ago and Taylor doesn't remember having a dog yet.
 But in other ways, there are some videos of him singing Frank Sinatra songs and he knows the words so other parts of his memory are there.

 The “Pennies for Taylor” part started with adding a penny to a jar for every new thing Taylor did, no matter how minor it seemed, to remind them how far he’s come in his recovery.